manncyam/puzzler/README.md

 ### Step 3

-Bring the sketches into Unity
+#### Design the sketches in Unity
-After testing a couple time with to see the distance, size and color are reasonable with a user tester.
+After testing a couple times with to see the distance, size and color are clear to see, big enough to interact with by comfirming with a user tester.
 Here is the result in Unity.

 ![Start and replay menu in Unity](images/start_replay_menu.JPG "Start and replay menu in Unity")